Navigating Files and Directories

 namely, the username associated with the user account on your computer.
 This

-username will be the output from whoami
+username will be the output from whoami.
+In

-should always be replaced by that username.
+what follows, nelle should always be replaced by that username.

 Unknown commands